nikbearbrown/branding-and-ai/chapters/09-visual-identity-systems.md

 ### Warm-Up

-**W1.
-Archetype Reading from Visual Elements**
-For each of the following brand visual elements, identify which archetype it expresses and name one specific aspect of the element that signals that archetype:

-- The New York Times masthead: large Gothic serif, all-caps, high contrast, no decoration.
-- Red Bull's can design: saturated red and silver, diagonal energy-trail motif, bold geometric sans-serif.
-- Headspace's app icon: orange circle, soft corners, minimal detail.
-- Notion's brand identity: near-black and near-white, minimal color, humanist sans-serif, generous whitespace.
+**W1.** For each of the following brand visual elements, identify which archetype it expresses and name one specific aspect of the element that signals that archetype: (a) The New York Times masthead — large Gothic serif, all-caps, high contrast, no decoration. (b) Red Bull's can design — saturated red and silver, diagonal energy-trail motif, bold geometric sans-serif. (c) Headspace's app icon — orange circle, soft corners, minimal detail. (d) Notion's brand identity — near-black and near-white, minimal color, humanist sans-serif, generous whitespace.

-*Tests Objective 5.
-Difficulty: Low.*

-**W2.
-Tone Word Replacement**
+*Tests: archetype reading from visual elements.*
+*Difficulty: Low.*

-The chapter identifies three anti-words that do not constrain design decisions: *innovative*, *modern*, *clean*.
-For each anti-word, write a replacement tone word that is specific enough to constrain a design decision, is aligned to one of the archetypes, and could not be applied to every brand equally.
+**W2.** The chapter identifies three anti-words that do not constrain design decisions: *innovative*, *modern*, *clean*.
+For each anti-word, write a replacement that is specific enough to constrain a design decision, is aligned to one archetype, and could not be applied to every brand equally.
 Justify each replacement in one sentence.

-*Tests Objective 2.
-Difficulty: Low.*

-**W3.
-Accessibility Audit**
+*Tests: tone word discipline — the difference between decorative and constraining description.*
+*Difficulty: Low.*

-Run an accessibility audit on the following palette combinations.
-Use the WCAG AA standard: 4.5:1 for normal text, 3:1 for large text.
+**W3.** Run an accessibility audit on the following palette combinations using WCAG AA standards (4.5:1 for normal text, 3:1 for large text).
 For each combination that fails, propose a hex adjustment that passes while maintaining the palette's character.
-(Use WebAIM Contrast Checker or equivalent.)

-- Body text #333333 on background #FFFFFF
-- Secondary text #888888 on background #FFFFFF
-- Accent text #4A90E2 on background #FFFFFF
-- White text #FFFFFF on button color #6C63FF
-- Caption text #AAAAAA on background #F5F5F5

-*Tests Objective 3.
-Difficulty: Low–Medium.*

----
+Use WebAIM Contrast Checker or equivalent: (a) body text #333333 on background #FFFFFF; (b) secondary text #888888 on background #FFFFFF; (c) accent text #4A90E2 on background #FFFFFF; (d) white text #FFFFFF on button color #6C63FF; (e) caption text #AAAAAA on background #F5F5F5.
+*Tests: accessibility audit mechanics and fix logic.*
+*Difficulty: Low-medium.*

 ### Application

-**A1.
-Creative Brief**
-Write a complete creative brief for your AI tool's visual identity.
+**A1.** Write a complete creative brief for your AI tool's visual identity.
 Include all eight sections: brand strategy summary, project scope, audience, tone words (three to five, no anti-words), references (three, with specific notes), anti-references (two, with notes), constraints, and deliverables.
 Length: one to two pages.
-Test the brief by evaluating one design decision against it — pick any visual direction and argue whether it passes or fails the brief.
+Test the brief by evaluating one design direction against it — pick any visual approach and argue whether it passes or fails.

-*Tests Objective 2.
-Difficulty: Medium.*

-**A2.
-Color Palette Build**
+*Tests: brief construction and brief-as-evaluation-instrument.*
+*Difficulty: Medium.*

-Build a color palette for your AI tool's brand using your archetype as the starting point.
-Specify one primary, two accents, and three neutrals (near-black, near-white, mid-gray) — name and hex for each.
+**A2.** Build a color palette for your AI tool's brand using your archetype as the starting point.
+Specify one primary, two accents, and three neutrals — name and hex for each.
 Run the full accessibility audit: test every combination you intend to use for text-on-background against WCAG AA.
 Document results in a table.
 Fix every failing combination.

-*Tests Objective 3.
-Difficulty: Medium.*

-**A3.
-Typography Specification**
+*Tests: palette construction from archetype and accessibility compliance.*
+*Difficulty: Medium.*

-Select a typography pair for your AI tool's brand.
+**A3.** Select a typography pair for your AI tool's brand.
 Justify each choice in one paragraph that explicitly references your archetype and names what the typeface signals.
 Produce the full type specification — H1 through H3, body, caption, UI — with size, weight, and line height for each.

-*Tests Objective 4.
-Difficulty: Medium.*

-**A4.
-Archetypal Mismatch Diagnosis**
+*Tests: typography selection and specification.*
+*Difficulty: Medium.*

-Find a real deployed AI product whose visual identity you believe has an archetypal mismatch — where the visual language contradicts what the product actually is or does.
-Describe: the product and its actual purpose, the archetype the visual identity is expressing, the archetype the product strategy actually implies, the specific components in conflict, and what a single highest-leverage change would be to reduce the mismatch.
+**A4.** Find a real deployed AI product whose visual identity has an archetypal mismatch — where the visual language contradicts what the product actually is or does.
+Describe: the product and its actual purpose, the archetype the visual identity expresses, the archetype the product strategy actually implies, the specific components in conflict, and what a single highest-leverage change would be to reduce the mismatch.

-*Tests Objective 5.
-Difficulty: Medium.*

----
+*Tests: archetypal mismatch diagnosis on a novel case.*
+*Difficulty: Medium.*

 ### Synthesis

-**S1.
-Pre-Launch Visual Identity Review Process**
-The chapter traces three visual-identity-without-strategy failures: Pepsi 2008 (strategy-free rationale), Yahoo 2013 (strategy-free process), Tropicana 2009 (wrong archetypal foundation).
+**S1.** The chapter traces three visual-identity-without-strategy failures: Pepsi 2008 (strategy-free rationale), Yahoo 2013 (strategy-free process), Tropicana 2009 (wrong archetypal foundation).
 Each had a different cause and required a different fix.
 Design a pre-launch visual identity review process that would catch all three failure modes before launch.
 Apply your process to one of the three cases and show whether it would have flagged the problem.

-*Tests Objectives 1 and 5.
-Difficulty: Medium–High.*

-**S2.
-Comparative Wireframe**
+*Tests: systematic reasoning about failure modes and their prevention.*
+*Difficulty: Medium-high.*

-Produce two wireframe descriptions (in structured text or ASCII box format, not rendered Figma) for the same five-page portfolio: one for a Sage archetype, one for a Hero archetype.
-The pages are the same (Home, About, Projects, Writing, Contact); the section order, section density, and component character should differ.
-Annotate the structural differences that are archetypal expressions, not personal preferences.
+**S2.** Produce two wireframe descriptions in structured text for the same five-page portfolio: one for a Sage archetype, one for a Hero archetype.
+The pages are the same (Home, About, Projects, Writing, Contact); the section order, density, and component character should differ.
+Annotate the structural differences that are archetypal expressions rather than personal preferences.

-*Tests Objectives 5 and 6.
-Difficulty: High.*

-**S3.
-The Visual-First Path**
+*Tests: encoding archetype in layout structure, not just styling.*
+*Difficulty: High.*

-The "Still puzzling" note identifies the visual-first path — where the visual identity creates the archetype rather than expressing it.
+**S3.** The "Still Puzzling" section identifies the visual-first path — where the visual identity creates the archetype rather than expressing it.
 Find one brand (not Apple's Think Different) where the visual identity preceded and shaped the strategic archetype.
 Describe: the visual that came first, the strategic clarity that followed, how the brand's later behavior validated or invalidated the emergent archetype, and what conditions enabled the visual-first path to work.
-Conclude with a rule for when the visual-first path is the right choice — and when it is a mistake.
+Conclude with a proposed rule for when visual-first is the right choice — and when it is a mistake.

-*Tests Objectives 1 and 5; stress-tests the chapter's strategy-first default.
-Difficulty: High.*

----
+*Tests: stress-testing the strategy-first default with a real countercase.*
+*Difficulty: High.*

 ### Challenge

-**C1.
-Accessibility as Legal Obligation**
-The WCAG 2.2 AA standards in this chapter are legal requirements in many jurisdictions for public-facing digital products, not just best practices.
+**C1.** The WCAG 2.2 AA standards in this chapter are legal requirements in many jurisdictions for public-facing digital products, not just best practices.
 Research: which jurisdictions have legal accessibility requirements for web content, what standard they reference, and what the enforcement mechanism is.
-Then evaluate your own tool's deployed interface (from Chapter 7) against the AA standard.
-Document every failure.
-For each failure: name the specific WCAG criterion violated, propose a fix, and estimate the implementation time.
+Then evaluate your own tool's deployed interface against the AA standard.
+Document every failure, name the specific WCAG criterion violated, propose a fix, and estimate the implementation time.
 Conclude with a prioritized remediation list.

-*Tests Objective 3; connects accessibility standards to legal and ethical obligations.
-Difficulty: Very High.*

-**C2.
-Causal Study Design**
+*Tests: accessibility as legal obligation and hands-on audit of a real product.*
+*Difficulty: Very high.*

-The "What would change my mind" note concedes that causal evidence for visual identity's impact on user trust in AI tools is thin.
-Design a study that could establish whether archetype-aligned visual identity causally affects user trust and retention for an AI tool — as distinct from product quality.
+**C2.** The "What Would Change My Mind" section concedes that causal evidence for visual identity's impact on user trust in AI tools is thin.
+Design a study that could establish whether archetype-aligned visual identity causally affects user trust and retention for an AI tool, as distinct from product quality.
 Specify: the independent variable, the dependent variable, the control for product quality, the population, the study duration, and the minimum effect size you would need.
 Evaluate the study's practical feasibility and ethical considerations.

-*Tests Objective 1; stress-tests the chapter's central causal claim.
-Difficulty: Very High.*
+*Tests: study design and engagement with the chapter's own evidentiary limits.*
+*Difficulty: Very high.*

 ---